triveninelakurthi9/StockTradingPlatform/README.md

 ---

-### Enjoy exploring and contributing to Zerodha Clone!
+### Thank you for exploring and contributing to Stock Trading Platform!!